GonzaloHirsch/gonzalohirsch.com/content/projects/900-distributed-programming.md

 ]
 ---

-These are implementations for distributed programming schemes.
-It includes a summary hosted in Github Pages with distributed programming theory.
+These are implementations for distributed programming schemes and a summary hosted in Github Pages with distributed programming theory.